catinello/nagios-check-graylog2/README.md

 ## Debugging:

-Please try your command with the environment variable set as `NCG2=debug` or prefixing your command on linux.
+Please try your command with the environment variable set as `NCG2=debug` or prefixing your command for example on linux like this.

     NCG2=debug /usr/local/nagios/libexec/check_graylog2 -l http://localhost:9000/api/ -u USERNAME -p PASSWORD